SAIKUMARREDDYGANUGAPENTA/AgroOrganic-Farm-Delicacy-Farmer-E-commerce-Website/README.md

 # Farmer-E-commerce-Project

+Introduction
+This repository contains code for a Client-Server application.
+The application is structured into two main folders:

+Client: Contains files related to the client-side application.
+Server: Contains files related to the server-side application.
+Folder Structure
+Client
+The Client folder contains the following files:

+data
+data2
+public
+src
+These files are related to the client-side application.

+Server
+The Server folder contains the following files:

+controllers
+middleware
+models
+routes
+index.js
+These files are related to the server-side application.

+Installation and Running
+To set up the application, follow these steps:

-Create a Folder name what you want
+Create a folder and name it as desired.

-Inside the folder create a floder name Client
+Inside the folder, create two folders named Client and Server.

-Inside the folder create a floder name Server

-Then Add data , data2 , public and src and Client folder conatin files into the Client folder

-And Add controllers , middleware , models , routes and index.js files into the server Folder page and the files present in Server  folder in above Repositry

-open terminal and run
-npm install in both client side and terminal side for install node modules Open Four Parllel terminals and run

-1.npm start
-2.nodemon app.js
-3. npx json-server --watch data/db.json --port 8080
-4.npx json-server --watch data2/db.json --port 8000
+Add the respective files (data, data2, public, src) to the Client folder.
+Add the respective files (controllers, middleware, models, routes, index.js) to the Server folder.
+Once the folders and files are set up:

+Open the terminal.
+Navigate to the Client folder and run npm install to install the required node modules.
+Navigate to the Server folder and run npm install to install the required node modules.
+After installing the dependencies:

+Open four separate terminals.
+Run the following commands in each terminal: npm start (for the client-side application) nodemon app.js (for the server-side application) npx json-server --watch data/db.json --port 8080 (to run a JSON server on port 8080) npx json-server --watch data2/db.json --port 8000 (to run another JSON server on port 8000) These commands will start the client-side and server-side applications along with the JSON servers.